-The buck stops nowhere.
+| The OutlookMEXICO CITY The buck stops nowhere.
 At least that's how it seems in Latin

 America, as the U.S. dollar is used increasingly to buy groceries,

+pay employees and sock away savings.
 Panama, the first country outside of the U.S. to adopt the dollar

 as its official currency, did so nearly a century ago, when Uncle